rust-lang/rust-wiki-backup/Tail-call-proposal.md

 This page is for collecting ideas around axing or implementing tail calls in rust.
 The current status of this issue is undecided after a longer discussion on the list in jul/aug 2001.
-(This page currently is NOT a complete summary of that thread, I am just writing down a few own thoughts right now but it may very well become that -- boggle)
+(There currently is no consensus on the matter nor is this page a complete summary of that thread, I am just writing down a few own thoughts right now but the page may very well become that -- boggle)

 ## Pro/Con